STANAG Magazines | Ya got some? Get these rifles!

 Thankfully, the rifle is still easily combat accurate out to 500 yards and beyond with proper ammunition.
 Personally, I find it to be an ideal suppressor host simply because its reduced length and rearward point of balance help negate the additional weight of running a sound suppressor like the Surefire RC2.

 This is why my wife loves running the Tavor suppressed – most guns are simply too front-heavy and awkward with a can attached for her.
-Less you dismiss this by thinking she’s not very strong, this gal does 35lb curls.
+Lest you dismiss this by thinking she’s not very strong, this gal does 35lb curls.
 She can handle the weight, but prefers something less tiring to hold.